local-first-web/auth/README.md

 - **Multi-reader encryption**, using lockboxes
 - **Key revocation and rotation**, using an acyclic directed graph of keys and lockboxes

-Each user is assigned a set of cryptographic keys for signatures, asymmetric encryption, and symmetric encryption.
-These are stored in their device's secure storage.
+Each user and each device is assigned a set of cryptographic keys for signatures, asymmetric encryption, and symmetric encryption.

 When Alice first creates a team, she writes the first link of a **signature chain**, containing her public keys for signatures and encryption.
 All subsequent links must be signed by Alice or by